-Band for iPhone review
+Band full review

 Having spent the bulk of my iPhone music-creating moments with Intua’s powerful and capable beat-sequencer, BeatMaker, it’s a little hard to then turn to MooCowMusic’s £5.99 Band without thinking “Huh, cute toy.”
 But to best appreciate Band that may be the most useful way to view it, as an entertaining musical diversion.